hirrolot/poica/README.md

 Q: Any pitfalls?

 A: The only pitfall I discovered so far is scary macro errors, describing consequences, not causes.
 However, in user code they can be solved by just carefully looking at line numbers that trigger an error.
-[Macro blueprinting] occurs rarely, but nevertheless, it can be solved using `DEFER` + `EXPAND` combination in the link above.
+[Macro blueprinting] occurs rarely, but nevertheless, it can be solved using the `DEFER` + `EXPAND` combination in the link above.

 [Macro blueprinting]: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms#recursion